Tent pitching and Trefftz-DG method for the acoustic wave equation: Numerical results

 As we have seen in \Cref{sec:Trefftzdisc}, the recursion formula \eqref{eq:Trefftz2ndorderrecursion} for the derivation of the Trefftz basis functions, can be initialized with an arbitrary choice of polynomial basis functions in space variable only.

-In the following, we compare three different choices for the initial polynomial basis functions: monomials, Legendre, and Chebychev polynomials.
-We compare them in 1+1 dimensions, on the space-time unit square.
+In the following, we compare three different choices for the initial polynomial basis functions: monomials, Legendre, and Chebychev polynomials. \ps{In all cases, the basis functions are shifted to the center of each element and scaled, as described in \Cref{rem:scalepol}.} We compare them in 1+1 dimensions, on the space-time unit square.
 The mesh considered is the tent pitched mesh shown in \Cref{fig:tentsol}.
 The problem is solved globally using formulation \eqref{eq:TDG}.
 The results in \Cref{fig:basiscomp} show that all choices behave the same for low degrees.
 However, for higher degrees, Legendre and Chebychev polynomials fail to approximate the solution, due to the bad conditioning of the system matrix, compared to the monomials.
 The good properties of the two sets of basis functions do not carry over when developed in the recursion.